angelosalatino/cso-classifier/README.md

 ## How to Cite CSO Classifier

-We kindly ask that any published research that makes use of the CSO Classifier cites our paper listed below:
+We kindly ask that any published research making use of the CSO Classifier cites our paper listed below:

 Salatino, A.A., Osborne, F., Thanapalasingam, T., Motta, E.: The CSO Classifier: Ontology-Driven Detection of Research Topics in Scholarly Articles.
 In: TPDL 2019: 23rd International Conference on Theory and Practice of Digital Libraries.
 Springer.